oracle/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/README.md

 1. Go to Firefox and type the URL: [http://localhost:7101/dp1/medrec/index.xhtml]( http://localhost:7101/dp1/medrec/index.xhtml)
 2. Under Administrator, click on Login.
 3. Login with old security realm credential that is administrator/administrator123.
-4. You must get “Incorrect username or password!”
+4. You must get â€œIncorrect username or password!â€
 5. Login with new security realm credential that is administrator/welcome1.
 6. Click on Logout.
 Click on Logout again.
 7. Go to Firefox and type the URL: [http://localhost:7101/dp2/medrec/index.xhtml]( http://localhost:7101/dp2/medrec/index.xhtml)
 8. Under Administrator, click on Login.
 9. Login with new security realm credential that is administrator/welcome1.
-10. You must get **Incorrect username or password!**.�
+10. You must get **Incorrect username or password!**.
 11. Login with old security realm credential that is administrator/adminsitrator123.
 12. Click on Logout.
 Click on Logout again.